uswds/uswds-site/pages/patterns/create-a-profile/name.md

           <ul>
             <li>Do support long text fields for each name.
 Allow users to enter up to 128 characters per field, but follow form norms for field display size.</li>
             <li>Do support names as short as a single character.</li>
-            <li>Do display the complete name wherever the information is displayed (even if it is long), including on a confirmation page.
-You may need to truncate a name when used to convey logged-in status in the site header.</li>
             <li>Do support a rich array of <a href="https://web.library.yale.edu/cataloging/music/diacrit">diacritics, accents, and alternative characters.</a></li>
             <li>Allow users to enter more than one name in each field.
 Spanish-speaking people will often have two family names.
 Brazilians may have three or four family names.</li>
             <li>Do allow both upper and lowercase letters throughout each field.</li>
             <li>Allow users to enter hyphens, apostrophes, and blank spaces in each name field.</li>
+            <li>Consider using the autocomplete attribute on name fields to allow the browser to autofill information that has been previously entered.</li>
+            <li>Do display the complete name wherever the information is displayed (even if it is long), including on a confirmation page.
+You may need to truncate a name when used to convey logged-in status in the site header.</li>
             <li>Do use hint text to help users understand which name should be used in each field.</li>
           </ul>
         </div>